 What has Knit Michigan accomplished?

-Beginning with our inaugural year, 2007, Knit Michigan has been held in donated space at the Academy of the Sacred Heart (www.ashmi.org) in Bloomfield Hills.
-Over the years we have raised more than $150,000 to support selected cancer serving organizations.
-We have also donated over 10,000 comfort items in the form of chemo caps, cuddly knit bears, breast cancer pillows, and pillows and blankets used in the infusion rooms.
+Beginning with our inaugural year, 2007, Knit Michigan was held in donated space at the Academy of the Sacred Heart (www.ashmi.org) in Bloomfield Hills.
+Over the years we have raised more than $240,000 to support selected cancer serving organizations.
+We have also donated over 11,000 comfort items in the form of chemo caps, cuddly knit bears, breast cancer pillows, and pillows and blankets used in the infusion rooms.
 The comfort items have been gifted to cancer centers around the state, going as far north as Baraga in the Keweenaw Peninsula.